 Have an idea in your mind what you want.
-It’s faster and easier to spot those items then going in blindly and overlooking things.
+It’s faster and easier to spot those items than going in blindly and overlooking things.

 It gives me ideas and inspiration.
-I’ll take mental note and go to thrift stores and look for similar or identical things.
+I’ll take mental notes and go to thrift stores and look for similar or identical things.

 You can view my YouTube video on the subject below.

-Another place to get inspiration for decorating your home is on Pinterest.
+Another place to get inspiration for decorating your home is Pinterest.